 A career girl’s guide to creating a personal brand

 Parisa has already realized great success as a user experience designer in the technology world.
 Her work has impacted the daily lives of thousands of organizations and hundreds of thousands of individual employees…and she’s just getting started.
-I know her impact with Fashion at work will further capitalize on her extraordinarily sharp understanding of people, places and things.
+I know her impact with Fashion@Work will further capitalize on her extraordinarily sharp understanding of people, places, and things.

 I’ve always looked to Christina as someone who represents just how much of a force women can be in the workplace.
 She’s served as an inspiration for myself and many of the other women I work with, and given us someone to relate to, and something to strive for, in a field saturated with men.

 When she first approached me about collaborating on the book, I was intrigued by the challenge.
-While we all want to believe that we’ll be seen for more than just the way we look, it’s our appearance that opens – or closes – the door to deeper conversations.
+While we all want to believe that we’ll be seen for more than just the way we look, it’s our appearance that opens—or closes—the door to deeper conversations.
 The one thing that Christina and I want to encourage everyone to do is to view the way you dress as an opportunity to express that deeper sense of self.
-It’s not about aligning to archaic gender conventions or dressing the way you think the world wants you too – it’s about figuring out how to best showcase who you are within a professional context.
+It’s not about aligning to archaic gender conventions or dressing the way you think the world wants you to—it’s about figuring out how to best showcase who you are within a professional context.

 From Parisa & Christina

-We don’t believe in hard-lined rules that dictate what you should or shouldn’t do, but we do think there are basic guidelines that provide a good framework for dressing in a way that reflects how you think of yourself, and how you hope to be perceived.
+We don’t believe in hard-lined rules that dictate what you should or shouldn’t do, but we do think there are basic guidelines that provide a good framework for dressing in a way that reflects how you think of yourself and how you hope to be perceived.
 There are so many ways to interpret these guidelines and uniquely apply them according to your individuality.
 To prove it, we’re sourcing our networks of smart, accomplished, and ambitious women to ask them how they showcase their best selves.
-We hope reading this book will serve you the same way it did us in making it – as an opportunity to learn from, and bring out the best in, each other.